Ask the Expert: Types of Acne and How to Treat Them

 Find a solution for every acne situation.

 Did you know that acne affects 9.4% of the global population and is the eighth most prevalent condition in the world?
-This is according to U.S. National Library of Medicine, which makes acne the most common skin problem encountered by dermatologists.
+Based on the U.S. National Library of Medicine, acne is the most common skin problem encountered by dermatologists.
 Many of us have looked at ourselves in the mirror and analyzed our breakouts, scrutinizing their appearance both out of curiosity and frustration.
-How exactly do you treat acne?
-The first step is knowing the different types of acne and figuring out which ones you have.
-We interviewed a skin expert at Unilever to find out more about this.
+How do you treat acne?
+The first step is knowing the types of acne and figuring out which ones you have.
+We interviewed a skin expert at Unilever to find out more.

 What are the Different Types of Acne?